 It’s cost-efficient too, as good ukuleles aren’t terribly expensive, and you’ll find simplified versions of songs with chords for ukulele all over the internet.
 Once you learn a few basic chords, you’ll be thrilled at the musical library already at your fingertips!
 As with all instruments, though, don’t go for the absolute cheapest thing you can find.
 A $20 ukulele is most likely not going to stay in tune or be pleasant on the ears, but $50 will buy you an instrument that will be fun and rewarding to play for years.
 (Some good brands include Kala, Lanikai, Mahalo, Luna, and Oscar Schmidt, but it’s a good idea to talk to a salesperson or read online reviews before you buy.)

 Ukulele is one of the easiest instruments out there for anyone to just pick up and play, regardless of size, age, musical knowledge, or budget.

-The ukulele can be a great intro to other stringed instruments, like guitar or bass, but if you already know that you plan to transition to guitar, we actually recommend just starting with a small guitar rather than the uke, because the chords on ukulele are different, and when you add those extra guitar strings later, you’ll have a few things to learn all over again.
+The ukulele can be a great intro to other stringed instruments, like guitar or bass, and the skills you learn through playing ukulele will transfer to those future instruments.
+But if you already know for an absolute fact that you plan to transition to guitar, we actually recommend just starting with a small guitar rather than ukulele, because the chords on ukulele are different, and when you add those extra guitar strings later, you’ll have a few things to learn all over again.